 Claremont hosts an annual ‘Moving On’ event, where students and families can meet with local Educational and Social Care providers as well as support services from Health and Social care.

-Throughout the year the transition support worker along with the Family Link Worker arrange a series of 'coffee mornings' on a variety of subjects pertaining to this particular stage of life.
-There are other forms of contact, emails/phone/dates for 'drop-in' sessions.
+Throughout the year the PFA champion along with the Family Link Worker arrange a series of 'coffee mornings' on a variety of subjects pertaining to this particular stage of life.

-Once a placement had been agreed we will begin a period of transition.
-This will be bespoke to the individual student and will reflect the level of need required.
-The transition support worker will liaise with the new provider, home and school to provide up-to-date information to facilitate smooth transition.
+The PFA will guide you through this process and once a placement had been agreed, we will begin a period of transition.
+This will be tailored to the individual student and will reflect the level of need required.
+The PFA will liaise with the new provider, home and school to provide up-to-date information to facilitate smooth transition.

-The transition support worker will follow-up students for up to a year when they leave Claremont, this provides an opportunity to forge better links with adult providers as well as reassure parents that all is well for their young person.
+The PFA will follow-up with students for up to a year when they leave Claremont, this provides an opportunity to forge better links with adult providers as well as reassure parents that all is well for their young person.